MD, ScM, FASCO

-Richardson and Marilyn Jacobs Preyer Distinguished Professorship for Breast Cancer Research
+The L. Richardson and Marilyn Jacobs Preyer Distinguished Professor for Breast Cancer Research

-Dr. Carey’s research interests focus upon breast cancer, including examination of different subtypes of breast cancer, evaluation of new chemotherapy agents in early breast cancer, and examination of tumor characteristics that predict response to therapy.
+Her research interests focus upon breast cancer, including examination of different subtypes of breast cancer, evaluation of new chemotherapy agents in early and metastatic breast cancer, and examination of tumor characteristics that predict response to therapy.

-Dr. Carey has worked extensively with scientists across Lineberger Comprehensive Cancer Center and the UNC Gillings Global School of Public Health to better understand and characterize the molecular subtypes of breast cancer so that we may develop better prevention and treatment strategies.
+She has worked extensively with scientists across UNC Lineberger and the UNC Gillings Global School of Public Health to better understand and characterize the molecular subtypes of breast cancer so that we may develop better prevention and treatment strategies.
 With Drs.
 Perou and Millikan, she identified the elevated risk of the poor-prognosis basal-like breast cancer subtype in young African-American women.
 She is a world-wide expert in triple negative breast cancer, and led the first trial looking at a new drug regimen in this breast cancer subtype.

-She serves in national leadership roles on the National Cancer Institute Breast Cancer Steering Committee and the NCI-sponsored Alliance Translational Science Executive Committee, and the Translational Breast Cancer Research Consortium Steering Committee.
-Dr. Carey was selected co-chair of the Alliance National Cooperative Group Breast Committee in 2016.
-She was appointed as a fellow of the American Society of Clinical Oncology in 2019.
+She serves in national leadership roles, including as a member of the National Cancer Institute Breast Cancer Steering Committee, Co-Chair of the NCI-sponsored Alliance Breast Committee, Co-Chair of the Translational Breast Cancer Research Consortium Steering Committee, and member of the Board of Directors of the American Society of Clinical Oncology.

 Awards and Honors

 - Member, Board of Directors of the American Society of Clinical Oncology, 2020

 - Fellow of the American Society of Clinical Oncology, 2019

 - Member, Susan G. Komen Scientific Advisory Board, 2018